open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ### Using the map model

-The package uses a map model and layer model to internally handle the states of the map and layers.
+The package uses a map model and layer instances to internally handle the states of the map and layers.
 This is needed to support additional features like base layers.
 For this reason, always use the methods provided by these models to manage the following features on maps and layers (instead of using the raw OpenLayers instances directly):